Home » Water Quality » Tap Water » Is San Jose Tap Water Safe To Drink In 2022?

 by Scott Winfield

-San Jose Water Quality Report: What’s In The Water?
+San Jose Water Quality Report: What’s in The Water?

 Several different contaminants and minerals are present in San Jose’s drinking water, including the following substances:

-• Calcium
+• Copper

 • Fluoride